aws-samples/aws-hpc-tutorials/content/03-hpc-aws-parallelcluster-workshop/03-connect-pcmanager-lab.md

 tags = ["tutorial", "initialize", "ParallelCluster"]
 +++

-In the re:Invent lab pcluster manager is deployed for you.
+In the re:Invent lab *Pcluster Manager* is deployed for you.
 Follow the steps below to connect to it:

 1. Got to the AWS Console, in the search box search for [**AWS CloudFormation**](https://console.aws.amazon.com/cloudformation/home) and click on that service.